 - The challenges are tough.
 Everyone was working in organizations that were struggling with these challenges.
 For each of issue we could have spent much longer exploring the potential solution(s).

 - Every challenge we discussed are solved issues.
 I’ve always found it frustrating when people, who are very smart and who have been struggling with a problem for awhile, have clearly never thought to simply google “database testing tools” or “agile architecture” to find out what advice is already out there.
 When we discussed testing I even asked why people hadn’t done such as search, and then pointed out that there are a lot of tools available and even a few people maintaining lists of such tools (such as 40+ database testing tools).
 All of these challenges, and more, have solutions described by techniques of the Agile Data and Agile Modeling methods from about 15 years ago.
-These techniques have of course been adopted, and put into context, by the Disciplined Agile (DA) framework and in particular Disciplined Agile Delivery (DAD).
+These techniques have of course been adopted, and put into context, by the Disciplined Agile (DA) toolkit and in particular Disciplined Agile Delivery (DAD).

 - The “factions” behaved differently.
 Long ago I pointed out that there’s a cultural impedance mismatch between the data and developer communities, and it was pretty easy to observe during this workshop.
 For example, during the workshop we were asked to identify solutions to the challenges.
 Lynn wanted us to write this information on flip-chart paper so that she could later scan it and share it with others.
 For awhile the groups dominated by data people discussed the solutions without writing anything down.
 Their conversations were good, but they quickly got stuck in analysis paralysis mode because they seemed to be afraid to write down information for fear that they couldn’t easily update it (the challenge with having paper to write on instead of whiteboards).
 The groups dominated by agile people, the ones focused on development and architecture, started by writing on sticky notes and putting them on the flip chart paper.
 This fundamental agile modelling strategy enabled them to visualize and share their work transparently, enhancing their conversation and enabling them to move forward easily.